 The small 0.2-gallon dustbin won’t store a huge amount of dirt and is best emptied after each vacuuming session.
 You’ll also need to clean the filter and other components such as the sensors and brushes on a weekly basis.

-The mopping function is relatively self-sufficient, but we found the mop heads were still a little damp even after the drying process had completed, so we’d advise removing them to allow them to dry fully to avoid any musty smells developing.
+The mopping function is relatively self-sufficient, but we found the mop heads were still a little damp even after the drying process had been completed, so we’d advise removing them to allow them to dry fully to avoid any musty smells developing.
 Likewise, even if it’s not full, you’ll want to empty the dirty water tank often so that it doesn’t get smelly.

-The 12-month warranty isn’t great and there aren’t many replacement parts available online.
-In fact, at the time of writing we were struggling even to find replacement mop pads online.
-Which makes the regular weekly cleaning and maintenance of all component parts even more crucial.
+The 12-month warranty isn’t great, and there aren’t many replacement parts available online.
+In fact, at the time of writing, we were struggling even to find replacement mop pads online, which makes the regular weekly cleaning and maintenance of all component parts even more crucial.

 Yeedi Mop Station Pro: Price and availability

-With an RRP of almost $750 this isn’t a cheap floorcare appliance, but what you get is a robot vacuum that can mop effectively, as well clean its own mop heads.
+With an RRP of almost $750, this isn’t a cheap floorcare appliance, but what you get is a robot vacuum that can mop effectively, as well as clean its own mop heads.
 This is a self-sufficient floor cleaner that offers a lot of bang for your buck, particularly as it’s frequently on offer at as low as $600.
 And in comparison to what’s on offer from competitors such as iRobot, this comes in at a very competitive price.